2024-2025 Course Standards

 Column information

-• Standard/Obj #: The essential standard is denoted by the digits before the dot; objectives/indicators are indicated by the final 2 digits.
+• Standard/Obj Number: The essential standard is denoted by the digits before the dot; objectives/indicators are indicated by the final 2 digits.

 • Course Weight: Shows the relative importance of each essential standard or objective/indicator.
 Course weight is used to help determine the percentage of total class time that is spent on each objective/indicator.